DmitryLitvintsev/enstore2cta/docs/example_migration.rst

  2023-11-06 12:56:24 INFO : VR1871M8 Done, 2338 files

 "Took 0 seconds" because python3 does ``map(lambda x: x.join(), processes)``
 not the way I expected (fixed later).
-Took about 2 minutes!!
+Took about 15 minutes!!!.
+Identified several issues - storagdev201 was loaded, DB ifdb07.fnal.gov performing porly, destination chimera db running on ITB was very slow.
+Conclusion - we could not draw any performance numbers from this setup.
+But the script has been proven to work.

 Check that the file from that tape can be read by dCache::